 Introduction and Features

-EVGA has just announced the arrival of two new GS power supplies in their popular SuperNOVA line, the 550GS and 650GS.
-Both power supplies are 80 Plus Gold certified and feature all modular cables, high-quality Japanese brand capacitors, and a super quiet 120mm cooling fan (with the ability to operate in silent, fan-less mode at low power levels).
-The 550GS and 650GS are housed in a compact chassis (150mm deep) and are backed by a 5-year warranty.
-These new GS units are manufactured by Seasonic and will start selling for $89.99 (550GS) and $99.99 (650GS) this spring.
+EVGA recently introduced three new Platinum certified power supplies in their popular SuperNOVA line, the 650P2, 750P2 and 850P2.
+All three power supplies are 80 Plus Platinum certified for high efficiency and feature all modular cables, high-quality Japanese brand capacitors, and a quiet 140mm cooling fan (with the ability to operate in silent, fan-less mode at low to mid power levels).
+And in addition to delivering excellent performance with quiet operation, these new power supplies are backed by a 10-year warranty!

-In this review we will be taking a detailed look at both the EVGA SuperNOVA 550GS and 650GS power supplies.
+In this review we will be taking a detailed look at both the EVGA SuperNOVA 650P2 and 750P2 power supplies.
 It’s nice when we receive two slightly different units in the same product series to look for consistency during testing.

 • Fully modular cables to reduce clutter and improve airflow

-• Tight voltage regulation (2%), stable power with low AC ripple and noise
+• Tight voltage regulation, stable power with low AC ripple and noise

 • Highest quality Japanese brand capacitors ensure long-term reliability